 As an academic counselling psychologist and programme director, Angela is actively involved in training matters and the improvement and development of training courses in counselling psychology; Angela is a member of the training committee in counselling psychology of the British Psychological Society and she engages in the accreditation of professional doctorate counselling psychology programmes across the UK.

-Loulopoulou A I (submitted for publication) CBT Approaches; in Galbraith, V (ed) Topics in Applied Psychology: Counselling Psychology.
+- Loulopoulou A I (submitted for publication) CBT Approaches; in Galbraith, V (ed) Topics in Applied Psychology: Counselling Psychology.
 London: Hodder Education.

-Sykorova, E and Loulopoulou A I (submitted for publication) “I was just in this bubble of the course disconnected from everything else.” – An interpretative phenomenological analysis into young female counselling psychology trainees’ experiences of stress.
+- Sykorova, E and Loulopoulou A I (submitted for publication) “I was just in this bubble of the course disconnected from everything else.” – An interpretative phenomenological analysis into young female counselling psychology trainees’ experiences of stress.
 Counselling Psychology Review.

-Loulopoulou, A I (2012) Positive Psychology and the Refugee Experience: Shifting perceptions and attitudes towards Refugees and Victims of Trauma.
+- Loulopoulou, A I (2012) Positive Psychology and the Refugee Experience: Shifting perceptions and attitudes towards Refugees and Victims of Trauma.
 European Journal of Psychotraumatology.

-Loulopoulou, A I and Avigad, J (2007).
+- Loulopoulou, A I and Avigad, J (2007).
 Attachment and Detachment: The Refugee Experience.
 Contexts, 91, 32-34.

-Below is a selection of conference presentations and training delivered
+Conference presentations and training delivered

-Edinburgh Napier University, June 2016, Symposium Human Rights and Wellness: The Right to be Human in Adversity – keynote speaker
+- Edinburgh Napier University, June 2016, Symposium Human Rights and Wellness: The Right to be Human in Adversity – keynote speaker

-Eating Disorders International Conference (Edic), March 2016, Poster: an Exploration of Women's Experiences of CBT for Bulimia Nervosa, with supervisee Kati Halikannen
+- Eating Disorders International Conference (Edic), March 2016, Poster: an Exploration of Women's Experiences of CBT for Bulimia Nervosa, with supervisee Kati Halikannen

-London Metropolitan University, October 2015, Interpreters Meeting Psychologists: Short Course
+- London Metropolitan University, October 2015, Interpreters Meeting Psychologists: Short Course

 - The London Art Therapy Centre, September 2015, Workshop On EMDR When Working With Trauma

 - London Metropolitan University, Cultureshock conference June 2015, Working with Refugees and Asylum Seekers – Presentation

-Centre for Psychoanalytic Studies, Twentieth Anniversary Conference, A Counselling Psychologist Working with Refugees within a Positive Psychology Framework.
+- Centre for Psychoanalytic Studies, Twentieth Anniversary Conference, A Counselling Psychologist Working with Refugees within a Positive Psychology Framework.

-Positive Psychology International Congress, Los Angeles, USA, July 2013 Positive Psychology within the Counselling Psychology Ethos and Practice.
+- Positive Psychology International Congress, Los Angeles, USA, July 2013 Positive Psychology within the Counselling Psychology Ethos and Practice.
 Presentation

 - Positive Psychology International Congress, Philadelphia, USA, July 2011, A Positive Psychology Working Framework Applicable in Multicultural Settings – Poster and Workshop

 - Division of Counselling Psychology Annual Conference, Bristol, July 2011, Positive Psychology and the Refugee Experience – Presentation

 - European Conference of Traumatic Stress, Vienna Austria, July 2011, The VIA-IS: Applicability Within a Multicultural Setting – Poster

 - European Conference of Traumatic Stress, Vienna Austria, July 2011, Working Within a Positive Psychology Framework with Victims of Trauma – Presentation